aws-samples/amazon-redshift-data-warehouse-migration/Lab-Part1.md

 The CloudFormation template for this lab is available in the directory - cloudformation.

 ### **Important:**
-**Note:** - This lab should be run in the Singapore region.
-Please make sure you select Singapore region : **ap-southeast-1**
+**Note:** - This lab should be run in the N. Virginia region.
+Please make sure you select Singapore region : **us-east-1**

-The CloudFormation script can be launched only from Singapore region only and doesn't work on any other region.
+The CloudFormation script can be launched only from N. Virginia region only and doesn't work on any other region.

 ## Creating the stack using the CloudFormation template